 Parents, guardians, or older siblings of accepted students are encouraged to volunteer as adult aides for the school program.
 It is our school policy to not have parents directly overseeing their own child, to allow the child to blossom independently of their parent, though we love to have parents on site and participating in the school and events.
 It is a great time to share some historical fun and learning with younger family members.

-Adult Aides must apply as a volunteer with the National Park Service, using the application available on the website or from NPS staff.
+Adult Aides must serve as volunteers with the National Park Service and may apply through www.volunteer.gov.
 Adult Aide School takes place in November and December, so adult aides should be prompt in responding when their child is accepted into the school.